mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 were peaceably re–integrated into the Darrian Confederation.

-Technically this cluster lies on the Spinward Main but since access to the rest of the Main requires transiting through the ‘Gram Arm’ of the Sword Worlds, astrographical convenience is overruled by local politics.
+Technically this cluster lies on the Spinward Main but since access to the rest of the Main requires transiting through the 'Gram Arm' of the Sword Worlds, astrographical convenience is overruled by local politics.
 Uniqua and Garoo are also on the Spinward Main, though they lie at the extreme outer end, where the Main passes out